-Please find application forms for approval of optional papers and for thesis subject/title approvals here.
+Submit any applications for approval of optional papers and for thesis subject/title approvals here.

 Michaelmas Term Week 8, Friday Examination entry for optional papers https://examregs.admin.ox.ac.uk/Regulation?code=mosiclashebrstud.
+Please ensure you are viewing the 2020-21 version.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-Click here for the MSt Classical Hebrew Studies Canvas page.
+Click here for the MSt Classical Hebrew Studies Canvas page..

-20. MASTER OF PHILOSOPHY IN CLASSICAL INDIAN RELIGION
+18. MASTER OF PHILOSOPHY IN CLASSICAL INDIAN RELIGION